 It is imperative that all electrical equipment is kept in good working order.
 To ensure health and safety of pupils and staff the following guidelines must be adhered to:

 Hardware is stored in three different places.
 Every classroom has access to desktop computers (3 — 4).
-There are currently 8 iPads and 4 iPad minis (March 2015) which are stored in the IPad trolley.
+There are currently 8 iPads (2012), 4 iPad minis (2015) and 10 new (2017) 9.7" iPads which are stored in the iPad trolley.
 The iPad trolley provides easy access to the resources for all members of staff.
 Teachers are responsible for collecting and returning the iPads at the end of their Computing lessons.
 When returning the iPads, teachers are responsible for checking that they are correctly stored and placed on charge if needed.
-Other Computing equipment is stored in the store cupboard located in the Year 4 classroom.
+Other Computing equipment is stored in the store cupboard located in the Year 5 classroom.
 Please note that the Computing resource are currently under review to match the new scheme of work that is being written by the Subject Leaders.

 iPad software (apps) are carefully monitored by the Subject Leaders; including prices.
 An overview of the apps on the iPads can be found either on the Mac laptop or the individual iPads.
 We also make use of the apps that come prior installed on the iPads such as 'camera'.
 Software installed on the server is kept either in the server room or the Year 4 store cupboard.
 Websites and Espresso can be used through the IWB in each classroom as well as each tablet and desktop.